Here's everything you need to know about the Red Sox-Orioles feud

 [Sign up for Yahoo Fantasy Baseball: It’s not too late to get in the game]

 This feud may have started over Machado’s slide, but it’s about a lot more than that now.
 And so much has happened between these two teams over the last two weeks that it’s hard to keep it all straight.
-To help, here’s a timeline of what’s gone down between the Red Sox and Orioles.
+To help, here’s a timeline of what’s gone down between the Red Sox and Orioles:

 April 21 — Manny Machado spikes Dustin Pedroia on a slide into second base

-In the eighth inning of the April 21 game between the Red Sox and the Os, Manny Machado slid into second base, and his spikes caught Dustin Pedroia on the calf.
+In the eighth inning of the April 21 game between the Red Sox and the O’s, Manny Machado slid into second base, and his spikes caught Dustin Pedroia on the calf.
 After an umpire review, the famous Chase Utley slide rule wasn’t invoked, and no one was ejected.
 But the Red Sox were upset at what they viewed as a late and reckless slide from Machado.
 For his part, Machado didn’t think he’d done anything wrong, and denied that he tried to hurt Pedroia with his slide.
 And Pedroia, a veteran who has spent 12 years playing second base, didn’t think there was anything wrong with the slide, either.

 April 23 — Matt Barnes throws at Manny Machado’s head